 Glory of the snow bulbs are native to Turkey.
 They produce a mass of lovely star-shaped flowers with deep green strappy leaves.
 Each bulb bears five to ten blooms on thick short brown stems.
-The blooms are up to ¾ inch (2 cm.) across and face upward, showing creamy white throats.
-The most common glory of the snow bulbs produce blue flowers, but they also come in white and pink cultivars.
+The blooms are up to ¾-inch (2 cm.) across and face upward, showing creamy white throats.
+The most common glory of the snow bulbs produces blue flowers, but they also come in white and pink cultivars.

 Plant your spring blooming bulbs in fall.
 You can use these plants as accents in spring planters or containers, in rockeries, along paths, or in the early perennial garden.

 This native Turkish species covers a range of varieties to choose from.
 A few of the naturalized species you might find growing wild in Turkish fields include:

 - Lesser Glory of the Snow

 There are numerous cultivars of these easy-to-grow bulbs:

 - Alba forms large white blooms, while Gigantea excels with 2-inch (5 cm.) wide blue flowers.

 - Pink Giant has showy pinkish to lavender flowers that create a bright spring spectacle.

 - Blue Giant is sky blue and grows 12 inches (30.5 cm.) tall.

 Choose a sunny to partially shady location when growing glory of the snow and your Chionodoxa bulb care will be effortless.